My Favourite Things – 2022 Edition (aka. The Modern Homesteader’s Christmas Wish List)

 Every year around this time, I compile a list of my favourite things: Things that I love, use or covet for my own homestead, and things that I know other modern homesteaders will love too!

-Every year I update the list to include new gadgets, products, books, and items that have made their way onto my favourite things list over the past year, and I curate the list even further.
-This year I’ve narrowed it down to my top 10 favourites of the year!
+As each new holiday season approaches, I update the list to include new gadgets, products, books, and items that have made their way onto my favourite things list over the past year, and I curate the list even further.
+This year I’ve narrowed it down to my top 20 favourite things, brands and collections of the year!